 Every year in the United States, termites cause more than $1 billion in damage.
 Many homeowners contribute to this figure as they are compelled to change damaged wood inside their houses.
 Mercifully, there are methods that not only treat the infestation but also prevent it.
-The details below will provide different termite control options so you can learn how to control termites at home, which includes how to stop these parasites from causing damage to your home.
+The details below will provide different options for termite pest control hammond la so you can learn how to control termites at home, which includes how to stop these parasites from causing damage to your home.

 In addition to recognizing termites by looking at them, there are lots of signs that signify their presence.
 Often, termites create mud tubes, which are fine mud structures as tiny as 1/4-inch in diameter that attach the ground to the home, garage or other structures made of wood.
 Closely inspect wood structures for signs of rot by tapping on them gently.
 If a hollow sound comes from a solid beam, it is likely you have termite problems.
 A physical indication that termites could be in the home is discarded wings.
 Reproductive termites drop their wings when they find a new location to establish a colony.